 James Colby | Littelfuse, Inc.

 At the turn of the century, automobiles hosted many electronic systems that were basically independent.
-Since then, the growth of connectivity and rise of artificial intelligence and machine learning have changed automotive electronics dramatically.
+Since then, the growth of connectivity and the rise of artificial intelligence and machine learning have changed automotive electronics dramatically.
 Vehicles of all types are becoming complex interconnected communication centers, and autonomous vehicle functions are only increasing that level of sophistication.

 Highly sensitive chipsets and demands for faster data require exceptional ESD protection for automotive modules that will utilize these new protocols.
-Low-capacitance, low-clamping ESD protection devices in compact packages can help make advanced automobile operation safe, reliable and efficient.
+Low-capacitance, low-clamping ESD protection devices in compact packages can help make advanced automobile operation safe, reliable, and efficient.

 To provide the engineering community with a uniform and repeatable plan for ESD mitigation, the ISO 10605 document was created.
 The severity of the ISO 10605 ESD pulses is enough to ensure that chipsets will be hard-pressed to survive direct hits.

 To create robust, reliable designs, engineers should consider ESD protection solutions early in the design process.
 In addition, engineers should review and understand the system-level ESD testing required for these modules.